Interview by Peter Ward

-When did you realise you wanted to get into game industry and how did it happen?
+When did you realise you wanted to get into the game industry and how did it happen?

-I never wanted to work in the games industry, I was doing IT work for a law firm and writing Pro Tracker Mods at home on my Commodore Amiga, it was only when a good friend of my Nathan Whitaker told me the computer games company he was working for needed some music, and I was introduced to his boss and offered a job that I decided to change career and give composing a go at a professional level.
+I didn’t think that I would work in the games industry, I was doing IT work for a law firm and writing Pro Tracker Mods at home on my Commodore Amiga.
+It was only when a good friend of mine Nathan Whitaker told me the company he was working for needed some music, that I was introduced to his boss and he offered me a job.
+It was then that I decided to change career and give composing a go at a professional level.

-Though the Vic 20 was my first computer, my favorite is the Commodore C64, the music inspired me to write, but it was also the Commodore Amiga that made is possible for me to do so, so I would say – both the C64 and Amiga.
+Though the Vic 20 was my first computer, my favourite is the Commodore C64.
+The music inspired me to write, but it was the Commodore Amiga that made it possible for me to do so, so I would say – both the C64 and Amiga.

-Writing music for the many forms of sound cards on the PC in the early days of PC gaming was challenging because each card sounded different so I had to re-write each piece so its sound right on each sound card.
+Writing music for the many types of sound cards on the PC.
+In the early days of PC gaming that was challenging because each card sounded different so I had to rewrite each piece so it sounded right on each sound card.
 Since everything went digital, life has been much easier.

 You have worked for some great companies such as Ocean and Acclaim?

-At Ocean no it wasn’t the company was about to be bought out, the man who hired me Gary Bracey was leaving, and one of the other composers at Ocean didn’t like me very much so that made working there a challenge, however I also met my best friend John May at Ocean, and when we were both made redundant we both ended up at Acclaim together.
+At Ocean, no it wasn’t.
+The company was about to be bought out, the man who hired me Gary Bracey was leaving.
+The buyout resulted in redundancies so that made working there a challenge.
+However, I also met my best friend John May at Ocean, and when we were both made redundant, we both ended up at Acclaim together.